Frequently Asked Questions

 Although we understand that it is your property, legally we are required to control the building site while your home is under construction.
 We still want you to be able to access the site and view the progress and we have some processes that will make it easier for you to do this.

 Prior to handing the home over to you, a Notice of Inspection will have been completed by your Local Council.
 This means your home has been completed to Code Compliance Stage as per the Building Consent requirements.

-If you wish to take possession prior to the Code of Compliance Certificate having been issued, you will also be required to sign an Agreement under Section 364(2) of the Building Act 2004.
-Please refer to clause 21 (Possession) of your Building Agreement.
+If you wish to take possession prior to the Code of Compliance Certificate having been issued, you will also be required to sign an Agreement under Section 364V(2) of the Building Act 2004.
+Please refer to clause 11 (Practical Completion and Possession by Owner) of your Building Agreement.
 Your Project Supervisor will give you this Agreement prior to handover.

 Typically your Building Agreement will provide provisional sums for:-

 Foundations can be a vast unknown and until such time as a Soil Investigation Report is completed and an Engineering Report received, we are unable to formally evaluate the cost of foundations or land remediation.